 Cripple Creek Cloggers

 The Cripple Creek Cloggers are a clogging exhibition group dynamic throughout the greater Southern California area.
 The foot stomping, hand clapping dance they perform reflects the raw vigor of the Appalachian Mountains and the fresh excitement of our American Heritage.
 Performing since 1977, they have thrilled audiences of all ages and cultures with their shows which display a special blend of musical themes, including traditional bluegrass, country western, Irish and contemporary music.
 Reviews of their performances emphatically affirm that this group of adults and children are “full of vitality” and “express true joy in their ability to entertain an audience”.
 The liveliness and enthusiasm of the Cripple Creek Cloggers makes clogging as much fun to watch as it is to dance!
-The Cripple Creek Cloggers perform the weekend of October 5 & 6.
+The Cripple Creek Cloggers perform the weekend of TBD.